nemec/nemec.github.io/_posts/2020-01-22-discover-cloudflare-wordpress-ip.md

 Connection: close
 ```

+If you don't receive any output from the netcat command, it could be caused by
+any number of reasons and, unfortunately, the target Wordpress server will not
+tell you exactly why it failed.
+Check that you can connect with your netcat session
+on your public IP (e.g. `curl http://my.public.ip`) and that you do not have any
+OS firewall blocking access.

-Check the second line of the output to get the IP address of the Wordpress server.
+Check the second line of the netcat output to get the IP address of the Wordpress server.
 As before, the hidden value is `64.225.37.249`.

 Verifying the IP Address
 ========================

-Now that you have an IP address, how can you check that it's real?
-One simple
+Now that you have an IP address, how can you check that it really belongs to your target?
-way is to make a cURL request and fake the Host header to pretend like it's
+One simple way is to make a cURL request and fake the Host header to pretend like it's
 coming from the server's hostname.

 Example: